 West Bay (East)

-© David Gearing and licensed for reuse under this Creative Commons Licence
+© D1169254 and licensed for reuse under this Creative Commons Licence

 This fine shingle beach stretches from the western end of the vast area of Chesil Beach to the harbour at West Bay.
 The beach slopes quite steeply into the sea and there are some areas of sand at the water’s edge.
 Because of this sudden shelving in the water, the West Beach on the other side of the harbour is probably safer for children to play in the water, although this is much smaller.